Logo

 Prep Time Rules

-You CAN view materials you researched/prepared before prep time started EXCEPT you cannot do this if it is an impromptu topic.
+You CAN view materials you researched/prepared before prep time started EXCEPT you cannot view any materials if it is an impromptu topic.

 You CAN talk with your debate partners